 Each barn door kit is a little different, but you follow the diagram to screw each piece into the desired place in the wall.

-You’ll also have pieces which must be appropriately attached to the door itself.
+You’ll also have pieces that must be appropriately attached to the door itself.
 Again, follow the diagram of your barn door kit for the best directions.

 6. Hang Up the Door

 When the barn door kit has been installed, it’s time to hang the door on the wall.
-This will most likely be a two-person job.
+This will most likely be a 2-person job.